-The planning system unfortunately is not black and white, therefore there are many grey areas that no two planners will have the same opinion on.
+The planning system unfortunately is not black and white, therefore there are many grey areas and different professional opinions.
 Planning policy and even the law is subject to interpretation.

-Therefore it is important to instruct a professional chartered planning consultant to advise on planning matters and to assist with the process.
-The planning consultant can use their knowledge and experience to help the applicant avoid making costly and timely mistakes.
+Therefore it is important to instruct a professional Chartered Planning Consultant to advise on planning matters and to assist with the process.
+4D Planning offer our clients in-depth knowledge and expertise to help the applicant avoid making costly and timely mistakes.

 Many clients come to 4D Planning once their applications have been refused planning permission asking for help.
 There are times 4D Planning will take on the task to advise the client to appeal, and there are times that we will advise to submit a revised planning application.
 However unfortunately not all refused applications can be challenged successfully, therefore 4D Planning will only take on projects which we feel comfortable appealing or revising.
 We will always review the initial application documents and advise in writing our thoughts on the prospects of appealing.